 Weetman Pearson was probably the most powerful British businessman in the early twentieth century.
-He transformed a family firm into the largest public works contractor in the world, before going on to develop the Mexican oil industry.
+He transformed a family firm into the largest public works contractor in the world, and developed the Mexican oil industry.

 Weetman Pearson became a partner in the family firm from 1883.
-The headquarters of the firm were relocated to London.
+The headquarters of the business were relocated to London.

 Described as a “hard-headed Yorkshireman”, Weetman Pearson was credited with growing the family firm from a regional concern into an international player.
 Pearson modestly described himself as a “stolid, uninteresting slogger”.

 S Pearson & Son won the contract to construct the Blackwall tunnel underneath the River Thames in London in 1892.
 It was the largest underwater tunnel in the world upon completion in 1897, and established the reputation of the firm.

 Pearson embarked upon a £2 million project to provide a drainage canal for Mexico City, which had experienced seasonal flooding, in 1890.
 The Grand Canal in Mexico City was completed to schedule and on budget in 1896.

 S Pearson & Son was registered as a private limited company with a capital of over £1 million in 1897.